keith66fuller/TechDay2018/LabModules/Module0-Env_Overview.md

 | Docker           | 10.1.1.6     | 10.1.10.6 |

 The BIG-IPs are using default credentials.
-For the Windows and Docker host use ```student/student```.
+For the Windows and Docker hosts use ```student/student```.

 **Please go ahead and start the deployment now as the F5 devices will take some time (5-6 min) to boot.**